 Going by the shock and outrage routinely expressed by Games of Thrones fandom, one might be tempted to believe that George R.R.
 Martin invented gruesomeness, depravity, and moral ambiguity.
 Going by some of the critics and comments floating around the internet, one might be tempted to believe that the grimdark genre had ushered in some wholly new depravity in storytelling.
-Listening all of this banter and debate from the dark recesses of his cell at the Santa Fe Institute, author Cormac McCarthy laughs with insane, mocking glee (I have no proof that he actually does this; I just assume).
+Listening all of this banter and debate from the dark recesses of his cell at the Santa Fe Institute, author of Outer Dark Cormac McCarthy laughs with insane, mocking glee (I have no proof that he actually does this; I just assume).

 McCarthy had been treading bleak, nihilistic landscapes for longer than most of us have been alive.
 He describes things such as the consumption of human fetuses with casual mastery and disturbing vividness.
 He systematically destroys every bit of his reader’s hopes, not only in the turnout of the story but in the turnout of their own lives.
 And he manages to do all of this with language so intoxicatingly poetic, imagery so nightmarishly beautiful, that we thank him even while we despair under his existential abuses.